Blueprint for Early Childhood

 QUALITY PROGRAMS AND SERVICES.
 Communities address their specific needs and challenges through coordinated strategies that improve access, availability, and quality.

 SYSTEM ALIGNMENT AND COORDINATION.
 Kansas aligns the early childhood care and education system for equity and maximum impact, with state agencies coordinating and integrating services so communities and families experience seamless, respectful, and responsive supports.

 INNOVATION AND SCALING.
 Kansas champions innovation and creates opportunities to invest in the future of Kansas kids.

 why early childhood?

 The prosperity of our state depends on the wellbeing of our youngest Kansans.
-Investing in early childhood programs yields significant returns through improved health, social, education, and economic outcomes.
+Investing in early childhood programs yields significant returns through improved health, education, and economic outcomes.
 We know this because a child’s brain grows the fastest in early childhood, making this a significant period of intervention and impact.
 Supportive relationships and healthy environments are most critical in the early years.